One evidence engine

 Keep the thinking behind every decision, right next to the evidence.

-CoreDecisions captures the calls you make and links them to the signals that informed them, with a lightweight daily pulse to track how things are playing out.
+CoreDecisions captures the calls you make and links them to the signals that informed them — with a Decision Queue from alignment through measuring, challengeable in Slack or Discord, and a daily pulse to track how things are playing out.
 A month later, the team still knows why, not just what, was decided.

 A multi-game release and ops timeline — Steam, festivals, your ICS, and team milestones in one place.